-- 1. Accept a completed application including an income and asset questionnaire. - 2.
-Verify eligibility factors. - Clarify and verify student status, as necessary. - 4.
-Determine number of household members. - 5.
-Calculate household income. - 6.
-Compare household income to the applicable income limit. - Complete a Tenant Income Certification (TIC). - 8.
-Execute a lease and other paperwork, per property policy.
+the certification Compliance Steps to Qualify an LIHTC Household process, an 1.
+Accept a completed application including an income and asset questionnaire. interview (or 2.
+Verify eligibility factors. interviews) 3.
+Clarify and verify student status, as necessary. • 4.
+Determine number of household members. should be 5.
+Calculate household income. conducted with 6.
+Compare household income to the applicable income limit.
+7. Complete a Tenant Income Certification (TIC). all adult 8.
+Execute a lease and other paperwork, per property policy. household members.